 Note that once bought, your access to the course does not expire.
 When we update the course – for example by adding material or exercises – you will automatically have access to the new version.

 This course is the first Level of our 3-Level Pāli instruction.
-Levels 2 and 3 will be open for enrollment before October 2018.
+Levels 2 and 3 can be found in the catalogue.

 Learning Objectives for Pāli Level 1: